Khoatruong1412/House-Price-Prediction/README.md

 ##### Unsupervised learning TSNE 2D
 - Using TSNE 2D, a dimensionality reduction technique, to see any impacts of high-dimensional features on the housing prices.
 ![image](https://user-images.githubusercontent.com/89664955/234099183-9489bc52-f521-4a10-8889-51506d70f36a.png)
-- There are some features (without location features) that are more important than the others that can really distinguish housing prices.
+- There are some features (without location features) that are more important than the others can really distinguish housing prices.
 - Expensive houses and cheap houses are distinct groups while moderately priced houses are in a mix.

 ##### Map of liv/lot_ratio distribution and price/lot_sqft distribution